Publikationen der Abteilung Staat

 • Externe Working Papers

-This paper aims to show the impact of population ageing on the demand and supply of long-term care workforce.
-As age is the major driver of the need for care the growth in the number of elderly and oldest old will increase the demand for long-term care services.
-Since 1995 formal care services in institutions and at home as well as cash benefits for informal home care financed by the long-term care ...
+This paper aims to show the impact of societal change on the demand and supply of long-term care workforce.
+As age is the major driver of the need for care the growth in the numberof elderly and oldest old will increase the demand for long-term care workforce.
+Caregiving to the elderly is predominantly the task of the family in almost all European countries.
+However, the majority of European countries ...

 | Erika Schulz